-Table 2-2: Nehwonian Minor Corruption
+Table 2-2: Nehwonian Minor Corruption Tables

-Roll d% Result Character develops horrible pustules on his face.
-These pustules do not heal and impart a -1 penalty to 1 or lower Personality.
-2 Character develops painful lesions on his chest and legs and open sores on his hands and feet that do not Chills.
-Character shakes constantly and cannot remain quiet due to chattering teeth.
-3 Character's hair is suffused with dark energy.
-Roll 1d4: (1) hair turns bone white; (2) hair turns pitch black; (3) hair falls out completely; (4) hair sticks straight up.
-5 Character's voice becomes a whisper.
-Character's voice becomes a growl.
-7 Character's voice becomes booming.
-8 Character is affected by overwhelming lassitude and fatigue.
-This imparts a -1 penalty to Stamina.
+Roll d% Result

-Character suffers from constant itchiness.
-His enduring shifting and scratching imparts a -1d penalty to at-
+- 1 or Character develops horrible pustules on his face.
+These pustules do not heal and impart a -1 penalty to lower Personality. - 2 Character develops painful lesions on his chest and legs and open sores on his hands and feet that do not heal. - 3 Chills.
+Character shakes constantly and cannot remain quiet due to chattering teeth. - 4 Character's hair is suffused with dark energy.
+Roll 1d4: (1) hair turns bone white; (2) hair turns pitch black; (3) hair falls out completely; (4) hair sticks straight up. - 5 Character's voice becomes a whisper. - 6 Character's voice becomes a growl. - 7 Character's voice becomes booming. - 8 Character is affected by overwhelming lassitude and fatigue.
+This imparts a -1 penalty to Stamina. - 9 Character suffers from constant itchiness.
+His enduring shifting and scratching imparts a -1d penalty to attempts to hide or conceal himself.